I. Purpose

 The Supervisor of Pupil Personnel Workers must maintain documentation to show that all principals received their list of habitually truant and chronically absent students monthly.

-- Referrals to SIT/SST: Student Intervention Team (SIT)/Student Support Team (SST) Manual
+Student Intervention Team (SIT)/Student Support Team (SST) Manual

-The principal/designee must ensure that students who are identified as habitually truant and chronically absent are referred to the SIT and/or SST.
+The principal must ensure that students who are identified as habitually truant and chronically absent are referred to the Student Intervention Team (SIT) and/or School Support Team (SST).

 - Incoming Student Articulation and Orientation:

-Area Office, Pupil Personnel Workers and Professional School Counselors must ensure that the incoming student articulation and orientation process has been utilized for students with 20 or more excessive absences before the end of the first quarter.
+Area Office, Pupil Personnel Workers and Professional School Counselors must ensure that the incoming student articulation and orientation process has been utilized for students with 20 or more excessive absences before the end of first quarter.

 - Students Taking a Mental Health Day:

 VII.
-Related Policies and Procedures
+Related Procedures

 VIII.
 Legal Authority

-- Maryland Annotated Code, Education Article, § 4-139; § 7-101; § 7-301; §7-301.1 and § 7-302;
+- Maryland Annotated Code, Education Article, § 7-301 and § 7-302;

-- Code of Maryland Regulations (COMAR) 13A.02.06.02; 13A.08.01-05.; and
+- Code of Maryland Regulations (COMAR) 13A.02.06.02; 13A.08.01 et seq.;

 - Maryland Student Records Manual

 IX.
-Maintenance and Update of These Procedures
+Maintenance and Update of This Administrative Procedure

 X. Cancellations and Supersedures